happycube/cxadc-linux3/README.md

   as cx88 expects.
 This lets you switch between cxadc and cx88 without rebooting.

-### 2021-11-28 - Updated Documentaton
+### 2021-12-14 - Updated Documentation

-- Change 10bit to the correct 16bit as thats whats stated in RAW16 under the datasheet and thats what the actual samples are in format wise.
+- Change 10bit to the correct 16bit as that's what's stated in RAW16 under the datasheet and that's what the actual samples are in format wise.
 - Cleaned up and added examples for adjusting module parameters and basic real time readout information.
 - Added notations of ABLS2-40.000MHZ-D4YF-T a drop in replacement crystal that adds 40mhz ability at low cost for current market PCIE cards.
-- Added doumentation for sixdb mode selection.
+- Added documentation for sixdb mode selection.
+- Added links to find current CX cards
+- Added issues that have been found